 “And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell.
 But as for me and my house, we will serve the Lord.”
 Joshua 24:14-15

 And in the Book of Revelation we see the saved people who have come out of this time of decision.
-Here they are in heaven after the Battle is over and they are looking back at the great salvation God has given them and praising His name.
+Here they are in heaven after the Battle is over.
+As they look back at the great salvation God has given them ,they praise His name.

 “After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, ‘Salvation belongs to our God who sits on the throne and to the Lamb!’”
 Revelation 7:9-10